 “On any given day, you can order a young girl for sex as easily as you can order a pizza,” said Nikki Bell, founder of Living In Freedom Together (LIFT), in Worcester, a survivor-led and run organization that reaches out to victims.

 The scope of the problem is so large that the Massachusetts attorney general’s office has opened a human trafficking division.
 Investigators have found the demand for illicit sex is shockingly common.

-“One report estimated that as many as 20,000 searches for sex were happening every afternoon via computer terminals in the City of Boston,” Attorney General Maura Healey told Boston 25 News in a Zoom interview.
+“One report estimated that as many as 9,000 searches each day for sex were happening every afternoon via computer terminals in the City of Boston,” Attorney General Maura Healey told Boston 25 News in a Zoom interview.

 And it turns out, not even the COVID-19 pandemic is slowing business.